felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 See that strange `(F)/bcm`?
 The circled F is a shorthand for https://felx.cc.
-If you visit https://felx.cc/bcm, you'll be taken to this link instead: https://photos.google.com/share/AF1QipNkyXbkGnqpbp38J_f57sodGkG801H4lzJiwqTcInRbMmU38EKrqHbP28fZ9afKpw?key=WVB3UWdrUHNxS3duR0loTXY4ZEU5d084X29iSGp3, which is a photo I took of a page in a book for convenience.
+If you visit https://felx.cc/bcm, you'll be taken to this much longer link instead: https://photos.google.com/share/AF1QipNkyXbkGnqpbp38J_f57sodGkG801H4lzJiwqTcInRbMmU38EKrqHbP28fZ9afKpw?key=WVB3UWdrUHNxS3duR0loTXY4ZEU5d084X29iSGp3, which is a photo I took of a page in a book for convenience.
 Thus, https://felx.cc/bcm is my short URL: it is convenient to type on any device, and can redirect me to a much more unwieldy URL.

-Thus, a URL shortener is a service that allows you to create a small link that can redirect to a link of any length.
+A URL shortener is a service that allows you to create a small link that can redirect to a link of any length.
 This is invaluable: it allows me to save important, complicated links directly alongside my reading notes, where I know they will be most useful.